norsulfazol/faucet_auto-clicker/README.md

 > saving account authentication data in environment variables, there is no need to save them in the corresponding
 > variables of the _**settings.py**_ file.

+>**WARNING:** I would like to pay special attention to the settings of browser options (such as FIREFOX_BROWSER_OPTIONS
+> and CHROME_BROWSER_OPTIONS).
+Careless manipulation of some options can lead to blocking (and loss) of your account.

 ### Custom settings file:
 Instead of adjusting the main program settings file, you can create your own personal file in the program folder (for example, with the name _**my_settings.py**_), into which it is enough to copy only the necessary settings from the